-Heléne Bergquist, Magnus Ruding, and Mats Warstedt were re-elected as directors while Anders Persson was elected as a new director.
-Heléne Bergquist was re-elected to serve as Chair of the Board.
+Heléne Vibbleus Bergquist, Anders Persson, Magnus Ruding and Mats Warstedt were re-elected as directors while Lars Röckert was elected as a new director.
+Heléne Vibbleus Bergquist was re-elected to serve as Chair of the Board.
 The AGM resolved that directors' fees shall be payable in the amount of SEK 250,000 to the Chair of the Board and SEK 100,000 to each of the other directors.
-The AGM also resolved that an additional fee of not more than SEK 500,000 shall be payable under special circumstances to a director who, pursuant to a Board decision, shall work with financial matters, the listing on NASDAQ OMX Small Cap, contract negotiations, and other strategic matters.
+The AGM also resolved that an additional fee of not more than SEK 500,000 shall be payable under special circumstances to a director who, pursuant to a Board decision, shall work with financial matters, matters regarding preparation for and listing on NASDAQ OMX Small Cap, contract negotiations, and other strategic matters.
 It shall be possible to share this additional fee between several directors and, in such cases, in relation to the time invested in the areas of responsibility.
 The AGM also resolved that fees shall be payable to the auditor in accordance with an approved invoice and decided on guidelines for compensation of the CEO and other senior executives.